fergiemcdowall/search-index/README.md

 });
 ```

-...where query is an object similar to:
+...where query is an object similar to (see Query Parameters for more info):

 ```javascript
     {